-One of the first aspects to point out about your group practice calendar is that each clinician’s schedule will be visible by the entire clinical and administrative staff.
+Each clinician’s schedule will be visible by the entire clinical and administrative staff.
 We’ve made the decision to keep this information accessible to avoid office locations accidentally being double-booked.
 However, there are a couple of things to keep in mind:

-The only access level that will limit their calendar view will be the Clinician with Basic Access.
-They will be able to view all scheduled appointments, but they won’t have access to view or edit the appointment details for clients they haven't been granted clinical access to.
+- Team members with the role of Clinician with Basic Access will be able to view all scheduled appointments, but they won’t have access to view or edit the appointment details for clients they haven't been granted clinical access to.

-- Note the different views that show either the upcoming month, week, or day.
-We recommend using the Day view as it breaks down each clinician's schedule clearly and will reduce an overlapping appearance.
+- We recommend using the Day view as it breaks down each clinician's schedule clearly and will reduce an overlapping appearance.

 Can we still use the Google Calendar 2-way Sync?